Visa in Vietnam

 - A Letter of Approval from a Vietnamese embassy or consulate (if you are picking up your visa at the airport).

 If you want to pick up your visa on arrival at international airports of Vietnam, you should apply online or contact your travel agent in Vietnam to ask for a visa approval letter from the Vietnam Immigration Department.
 Upon arrival at the international airports of Vietnam, you are required to show the visa approval letter in order to get a visa stamp on your passport.
+A well made passport holder will help to keep your passport and documents organized and readily available.

 There are 6 international airports where you can enter by using Visa On Arrival ( only the airports below accept the Visa On Arrival.
 Therefore, you must enter Vietnam through one of these airports):